mattetti/SerumWavetables/README.md

 ## Usage Tips

 1. Use the **Frames** folder to build your own custom wavetables
-2. Enable interpolation in Serum's wavetable editor for smooth morphing if you want to go from frames to frame.
 5. Check the JSON files for additional information about each wavetable's origin and characteristics